palombom/relaxation-VERDICT-Matlab-Toolbox-v1.0/README.md

 **OUTPUT** of the analysis will be stored in a new folder 'DataFolder -> rVERDICT_output' where the rVERDICT maps: 'f_ic', 'f_ees', 'f_vasc' (=1 - f_ic - f_ees), 'R', 'D_ees', 'T2_ic', 'T2_vasc_ees' , 'T1' and 'S0' are saved.

 ## Citation
-If you use rVERDICT Matlab Toolbox, please remember to cite our main rVERDICT work:
+If you use this rVERDICT Toolbox, please remember to cite our main rVERDICT work:

 Palombo, M., Valindria, V., Singh, S., Chiou, E., Giganti, F., Pye, H., ... & Panagiotaki, E. Joint estimation of relaxation and diffusion tissue parameters for prostate cancer with relaxation-VERDICT MRI.
 Scientific Reports 2023: 13(1), 2999. https://doi.org/10.1038/s41598-023-30182-1

 ## License
-rVERDICT Matlab Toolbox is distributed under the BSD 2-Clause License (https://github.com/palombom/rVERDICT/blob/main/LICENSE), Copyright (c) 2022 Cardiff University and University College London.
+rVERDICT Toolbox is distributed under the BSD 2-Clause License (https://github.com/palombom/rVERDICT/blob/main/LICENSE), Copyright (c) 2022 Cardiff University and University College London.
 All rights reserved.

-**The use of rVERDICT Matlab Toolbox MUST also comply with the individual licenses of all of its dependencies.**
+**The use of rVERDICT Toolbox MUST also comply with the individual licenses of all of its dependencies.**

 ## Acknowledgements
 The development of rVERDICT was supported by the UKRI Future Leaders Fellowship MR/T020296/2 and EPSRC Grants EP/N021967/1 and EP/R006032/1 and by Prostate Cancer UK: Targeted Call 2014: Translational Research St.2, project reference PG14-018-TR2.